The most famous paintings of Jesus

 Nobody knows what Jesus looked like.
 So, often people imagined Jesus based on what they knew.
 A famous example is the series of portraits made by the Dutch artist Rembrandt (and probably other artists from his circle).
 He painted a few versions with the Head of Christ, based on a Jewish model.
 There are at least three different versions of the same painting.

-The last supper Da Vinci
+The last supper by Da Vinci

 The most famous painting of Jesus Christ is, no surprise: The Last Supper by Leonardo da Vinci.
 In The Last Supper, Leonardo da Vinci tried to capture Jesus Christ dining for the final time with his apostles before he was betrayed by Judas and arrested by the Romans.
 The Last Supper was painted as a fresco and, like most of Leonardo’s work, contains many hidden aspects.

-Read more about the background and story of The Last Supper »
+Read more about the background and story of The Last Supper.

 Ognissanti Madonna by Giotto